KurkG4/S2R01-Disasm-Canned/README.md

 Notes on the state of this disassembly:
 -

 * There are multiple asm files present in the files for here.
 S2Rev01.asm is (for now) the main asm file used in assembly.
 In the "old attempts" folder there are 2 asm files from earlier attempts to disassemble this in IDA.
 There are also .idb files of these as well.
-"S2Rev01Improved.idb" is the source of the "S2Rev01.asm" used while assembling. the other 2 idb's in the folder are the earlier attempts, with one made using lab313ru's smd ida loader.
+"S2Rev01Improved.idb" is the source of the "S2Rev01.asm" used while assembling. the other idb (S2Rev01SMDTools.idb) was an earlier attempt made using lab313ru's smd ida loader.

 * The produced rom is not bit-perfect yet.
 This is due to whatIi believe to be the assembler incorrectly assembling the non-split data (ie: mappings, art, dplc, music, etc)